jhuckaby/pixl-server-storage/README.md

 # Using Streams

-You can store and fetch records using [streams](https://nodejs.org/api/stream.html), so as to not load content into memory.
+You can store and fetch binary records using [streams](https://nodejs.org/api/stream.html), so as to not load any content into memory.
 This can be used to manage extremely large files in a memory-limited environment.
 Note that the record content is treated as binary, so the keys *must* contain file extensions.
-To store an object using a readable stream, call the [putStream()](#putstream) method.
-Similarly, to fetch a readable stream to a record, call the [getStream()](#getstream) method.
+To store an object using a readable stream, call the [putStream()](docs/API.md#putstream) method.
+Similarly, to fetch a readable stream to a record, call the [getStream()](docs/API.md#getstream) method.

 Example of storing a record by spooling the data from a file: